 Being a project manager, try incorporating some fun activities.
 Give employees a reason to look forward to come to office.
 The best thing about these activities is that they make the work environment light, playful and productive.

 13. Think about 3 things you’re grateful for

 We spend so much of our valuable time and effort complaining and thinking about the things we don’t possess or wish we had.
-But somewhere between this, we forget to be appreciative or grateful about the things we have.
-This one is a no hack but just a reminder that life is beautiful we should thank it everyday for everything good that happens in our life.
+But somewhere between this, we forget to be appreciative or grateful for the things we have.
+This one is a no-hack but just a reminder that life is beautiful we should thank it every day for everything good that happens in our life.

 If you’d like to share some hacks or tips, don’t forget to leave a comment below.
 With this, we would like to wish you a very happy new year.